Register With The Practice

 Non-urgent advice: How to Register

 If you would like to use the medical services at Hampton Medical Centre please register your whole household with the practice.
-Please ensure you have your NHS Number and a proof of your current address.
+It does speed up the registration process if you can proivide your NHS Number previous or current address.

 Please allow between 3 and 5 working days for us to process your registration.

-All patients registered at the practice are registered to a pooled list.
+All patients registered at the practice are registered to a pooled list of GPs.
 The GPs at the practice do not hold personal lists of patients.

 Patients have the right to express a preference of practitioner for appointments to the reception team; however we cannot guarantee an appointment with a doctor within 48 hours or a nurse within 24 hours if you chose to specify a particular clinician.